andreas-kupries/aktive/doc-internal/spec-code.md

     parameters and/or input images.

     Note that the exact nature of the image argument depends on the declared reference counting mode of the argument.
-Inputs which may be ignorted, or not, get a second argument through which the constructor can signal if the input was actually ignored, or not.
+Inputs which may be ignored, or not, get a second argument through which the constructor can signal if the input was actually ignored, or not.

     Parameter data is provided before image arguments.